How does deposit work when moving in and vacating, and what should you pay attention to in terms of deposit? Here are 5 tips on the matter.

 In connection with your termination period, your prepaid rent will be used to cover your rental expenses.
 That means, if you have paid 3 months prepaid rent, you do not have to pay rent for the last 3 months of the rental period.
 The landlord thus deducts the amount paid as prepaid rent for the last 3 months of the rental period.

 4. Excess deposit will be refunded

 The refund must be made no later than 1-1½ month after the landlord has calculated how much the repair will cost.
-If the landlord is unfairly long for this, contact DIGURA.
+If the landlord holds back the remaining deposit for longer than is deemed as fair, you should contact DIGURA.
 We will contact your landlord for you and make them refund your deposit.
-It is usually enough to only contact the landlord, but if it is no the case, we will take the case to the rent committee for you.
+It is usually enough to only contact the landlord, but if it is not the case, we will take the case to the rent committee for you.

 You may also like: Regulation bill: What is the rules in Denmark?

 Become legally secure in your tenancy for 49 kroner.